rancher/rke2/docs/hardening_guide.md

 Kubernetes provides a default service account which is used by cluster workloads where no specific service account is assigned to the pod.
 Where access to the Kubernetes API from a pod is required, a specific service account should be created for that pod, and rights granted to that service account.
 The default service account should be configured such that it does not provide a service account token and does not have any explicit rights assignments.

-For each namespace including default and kube-system on a standard RKE install the default service account must include this value:
+For each namespace including default and kube-system on a standard RKE2 install the default service account must include this value:

 ```yaml
 automountServiceAccountToken: false